 Passing through the rocky slabs that mark the entrance to Beaver Creek Resort signifies you’re entering a special place, and Beaver Creek is undeniably distinct.
 A Beaver Creek ski vacation is all about sophistication, luxury and class.
 Once you’ve left behind the bustle of Colorado’s main thoroughfare of the Rockies—I-70—and passed through Beaver Creek’s natural gateway, you’ll be greeted by an overall top-shelf atmosphere, complete with picture-perfect ski runs and a quaint, but polished Bavarian-style village.
 The hotels are lavish, foodies love the restaurants and the skiing is immaculate.

-While there are so many things to do and experience in Beaver Creek village, you aren’t limited to the base area for shopping, dining and activities.
+While there are so many things to do and experience at the Beaver Creek village you aren’t limited to the base area for shopping, dining and activities.
 Beaver Creek’s convenient location near neighboring towns Avon, Edwards and Vail adds a whole new element to off-mountain activities sure to please every interest, palate and preference.

 Beaver Creek skiing is just like every other experience you’ll have during your vacation: exceptional.
 While some resorts excel at providing terrain specific for a certain type of skier, Beaver Creek can boast being something to everyone.
 First-timers to aggressive skiers looking to drop cliffs will feel like this mountain was made for them.